MicrosoftDocs/azure-docs/articles/application-gateway/application-gateway-webapplicationfirewall-overview.md

 ## Application Gateway WAF SKU pricing

 During preview, there are no additional charges for Application Gateway WAF usage.
 You continue to be charged at existing Basic SKU charges.
-We will communicate the WAF SKU charges at GA time.
+The WAF SKU charges will be communicated at GA time.
 Customers who have chosen to deploy Application Gateway in WAF SKU would start accruing WAF SKU pricing only after GA announcement.

 ## Next steps

-After learning more about the capabilities of WAF, please visit [How to configure Web Application Firewall on Application Gateway](application-gateway-web-application-firewall-portal.md).
+After learning more about the capabilities of WAF, visit [How to configure Web Application Firewall on Application Gateway](application-gateway-web-application-firewall-portal.md).